 When is the LG G7 UK release date?

-The new LG G-series flagship typically arrives ahead of MWC, which in 2018 would put its probable launch date as Sunday 25 February.
+The new LG G-series flagship typically arrives a day ahead of MWC, which in 2018 would put its probable launch date as Sunday 25 February.

 How much will the LG G7 cost in the UK?

 Phones have increased in price recently – partly due to Brexit and the value of the pound - so it's expected that a flagship device costs in excess of £600.
-The LG G6 costs £649 and we expect the LG G7 price to be around the same mark.
+The LG G6 cost £649 and we expect the LG G7 price to be about the same... and then fall quickly in the months afterwards.

 What are the rumoured features and specifications?